MicrosoftDocs/labs/labs/insiderdevtour2018/modernize/includes/Lab-part-2.md

 </UserControl>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now, when the prop. is true the Grid will be visible, and otherwise hidden.
-Apart from this, we need another connection point to update the card with last
-item’s data.
-Open the code-behind and within MainView_DataContextChanged() add
+4. Next you need to update the card with the appropriate items data.
+Open the **MainView.xaml.cs** code-behind and within MainView_DataContextChanged() add the following updates:
-the following update:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 private void MainView_DataContextChanged(object sender, System.Windows.DependencyPropertyChangedEventArgs e)